Need a PATENT For YOUR IDEA?

 If you demonstrate, sell or discuss your idea before filing a Patent Application with us, your Patent could be invalidated by Third Parties later on.

 If you need to contract Third Parties or involve staff in development of the idea, then ensure you have an up to date Contract that is signed before you disclose it.

-See for example our blog on tips of Patent Inventors here.
+See our blog for Patent Inventor tips here.

 THE PATENT BENEFITS

-Patents will provide you with a enforceable monopoly right which can be licensed or sold to Third Parties.
+Patents provide an enforceable monopoly right which can be licensed or sold to Third Parties.

-A Granted Patent provides the exclusive right to exploit, use, manufacture, sell etc the invention in Australia.
+A Granted Patent provides the exclusive right to exploit, use, manufacture, sell the invention.